HISTORICAL NEEDLEWORK BOOKS

 18thCentury.jpg - 9068 Bytes18th Century Embroidery Techniques by Gail Marsh is interesting to me because, like the author, I consider the embroidery from this century to be some of the best ever.
 It was a time when embroidery was considered art as well as craft, when highly talented artists created embroidery designs, and when those who executed the embroidery were highly skilled.
 Chapters in this book cover different stitching techniques such as metal thread embroidery, silk embroidery, quilting (as used on clothing), whitework, crewel work, and even a chapter on the rare English needlelace technique known as hollie point.
 Every page of this book is illustrated either with photographs of samples in museums (primarily British museums), or drawings of embroidered clothing or design elements.
 The only thing that could make this book better were if it included more examples from continental Europe but that is a minor quibble.

-Copyright 1998-2007.
-All prices prices are in U.S. dollars and are subject to change without notice.
+Copyright 1998-2019.
+All prices are in U.S. dollars and are subject to change without notice.

 www.threadneedlestreet.com